AdeshChoudhar/Dictionary/README.md

 ## Features

 - ### MEANING:<br/>
   Basic functionality of providing meaning of a word.
-Only the API call part is handled by a Python Script.
+The Python script is handling only the API call part.
 The free external API used here is:<br/>

 > https://dictionaryapi.dev/

 - ### GUESS:<br/>

-  Suggests words according to longest valid prefix in input argument.<br/>
+  Suggest words according to the longest valid prefix in input argument.<br/>
   Uses `TRIE` data structure to perform this feature.<br/><br/>

 - ### SPELL-CHECK:<br>